 in faith >> Faith doesn’t move God until it

-think we could never possibly go wrong with that.
-The word of God, though it
+think we could never go wrong with that.
+The word of God, though simple, gets complicated when

-This is all biblical and true, but it is only one half of the truth.
+This is the gospel truth, but it is only half the truth.
 The

 other half is that God wants us to walk in divine works, not works of the

-prepared for us by listening to the Holy Spirit and doing whatever He says,
+The true path is divine and involves listening to the Holy Spirit and doing what He says,

-but we cannot hear Him when we allow our flesh to reign.
+but we cannot hear Him if we allow our flesh to reign.
 Therefore God has

 called us to die to self and discover the path of divine works that God will

-perform through us that will manifest as an anointing.
+perform through us that will produce more fruit than anything else.
 This is the work of

 God (Jn 6-29).